prrvchr/prrvchr.github.io/README.md

 ### ![smtpMailerOOo logo][5] [smtpMailerOOo][6]

-This extension allows you to send documents in LibreOffice as an email, possibly by mail merge, to your telephone contacts.
+This extension allows you to send documents in LibreOffice / OpenOffice as an email, possibly by mail merge, to your telephone contacts.

 Direct download: [smtpMailerOOo.oxt][7]